efvincent/advent-of-code/README.md

   1   00:20:45   3412      0   00:25:13   3229      0
 ```

+### Day 17: Conway Cubes
+This one wasn't bad, I'd call it a 3-dimensional game of life.
+I improved upon the earlier game of life algo by using a set rather than actual characters, but other than that pretty straight forward.
+Still not the fastest with Haskell, could have gone quicker.

+Part 2 was an easy extension of part 1 - just taken to the 4th dimension.
+Not bad so long as you don't worry about picturing it.
+Although I did take a very inelegant approach to part 2, copying the entire part 1 and tweaking each function for the extra dimension.
+A fun exercise would be to parameterize the solution on dimension...
 ### Day 16: Ticket Translation
 Day 16 I found more meticulous than difficult.
 I was on my way to both parts 1 & 2 inside of 2h, but I made a critical error in interpretation of part 2.
 As you know from the clue - there were many sample "tickets", each with the same number of fields, and each ticket at each index was for the same field.
 I incorrectly assumed that there'd only be one range criteria that could fit each field, which was wrong.